gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 split into suitable fragments that can fit into a single DTLS record.
 Each fragment is encrypted and provided with authentication tag by DTLS.
 The protected user message fragments are then transmitted as a SCTP user message.
-SCTP-AUTH provides authentication of the SCTP packets and prevents injection of data or reordering of DTLS fragments thus ensuring that each protected user message can be de-protected in the receiver in order and reassembled.
+SCTP AUTH provides authentication of the SCTP packets and prevents injection of data or reordering of DTLS fragments thus ensuring that each protected user message can be de-protected in the receiver in order and reassembled.